Md-Azam-Ansari/My-Portfolio-website/README.md

 - **Image Handling**: Displaying images and icons.
 - **Links**: Creating clickable links for navigation and project details.
 - **Background Images**: Setting background images for sections.

-----------------------------------**PROJECT DESCRIPTION**------------------------------------------------------------

-The "Portfolio Website" is a dynamic and responsive web application designed to showcase my skills, accomplishments, and contact information.
-This website serves as a digital resume, providing visitors with insights into my background, skills, and projects.

-Key features of this portfolio website include:

-1. Navigation Menu: An intuitive menu allows visitors to easily navigate between different sections of the website, such as the homepage, about, projects, and contact.

-2. About Section: Detailed information about MD Azam Ansari's educational background, skills, and aspirations is presented in an organized and visually appealing manner.
-The tab feature provides an efficient way to switch between viewing skills and education details.

-3. Projects Showcase: The website showcases notable projects, each with a brief description and a link to learn more about them.
-This section highlights MD Azam Ansari's practical experience and capabilities.

-4. Contact Information: Visitors can easily get in touch with MD Azam Ansari through provided email and phone details.
-A contact form is also available for sending messages directly from the website.

-5. Responsive Design: The website is responsive, ensuring an optimal viewing experience across various devices, including desktop computers and mobile phones.

-With its professional design and user-friendly interface, the "Personal Portfolio Website" effectively conveys MD Azam Ansari's qualifications and accomplishments, making it a valuable tool for networking and showcasing expertise in the field of web development.